lucaspogilvie/predicting_bill_outcomes/README.md

 ---
 ## Data Cleaning

 First, many redundant columns were removed.
 They were removed because either they had too many missing values, or because they were irrelevant to the study.
 Secondly, some columns were cleaned up a bit.
 For example, the subject column had a list of subjects that the bill relates to.
 It would be more useful if it was in just a normal string format rather than a list so word count vectorizer could be used on it in the modeling phase.
-Lastly, we will have to get rid of a big chunk of our data because we are only interested in types of Legislation that can infact become laws.
-The column statute helped with this phase.
+Lastly, a big chunk of the data was removedas we are only interested in types of legislation that can infact become a law as apposed to a simple resolution.

 Before cleaning, the bigger dataset with one less column had 160,000 bills with 63 columns.
 After cleaning it has around 110,000 bills with 19 columns.
 The smaller dataset had around 85,000 bills and ended with 60,000 bills.